aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 To deploy production-like, the following steps are required:
 1. Build the required container images into Elastic Container Registry (ECR):

     a.
-The Streamlit user interface container is based on files in the code repository folders /containers/streamlit and /common
+The Streamlit user interface container is based on files in the code repository folder /containers/streamlit

     b.
-The Lambda function container for OpenSearch setup is based on files in the code repository folders /containers/lambda_setup_opensearch and /common
+The Lambda function container for OpenSearch setup is based on files in the code repository folder /containers/lambda_setup_opensearch

     c.
-The  Lambda function container for OpenSearch indexing is based on files in the code repository folders /containers/lambda_index and /common
+The  Lambda function container for OpenSearch indexing is based on files in the code repository folder /containers/lambda_index

 2. Create the CloudFormation stack located in the /cloudformation folder in the code repository.